dkrutskikh/actions-toolkit-dart/README.md

 # Actions Toolkit for Dart

+A third-party toolkit for [GitHub Actions](https://help.github.com/en/actions) written in Dart.
+This is port of the official [`actions/toolkit`](https://github.com/actions/toolkit/).

 ## core

 > Core functions for setting results, logging, registering secrets and exporting variables across actions.